mohammedshebinp/Image_Classification_Project/README.md

 5. To test the program:
   run python testmodel.py

-*  Trained model is saved in
+*  Trained model is saved as models/model.h5

 Model Architecture:
 The model is built using TensorFlow and Keras and consists of the following layers: